 Yes, the involvement of a brain means that, in some senses, there is a self-awareness connected with the event, unlike the car.
 But why should that self-awareness be the critical decider on whether the event is objective or not?
 And it’s unclear, if Searle’s theory says that self-awareness doesn’t exist objectively, how that self-awareness could transfer to anything that is objective – ie the existence of my head.
 There is a suggestion of dualism here, without a satisfactory explanation of the crossover between the non-objective to objective realms.
 What would the mechanism be for that process?

 It seems as if Searle is saying, “I can’t fully access another person’s subjective experience, THEREFORE it doesn’t exist in an objective sense.”
 Note the crucial words in his quote at the top of the article – tickles exist “only exist insofar as” they are experienced by a subject.
 That’s simply an assertion.
 Why Mr. Searle?
 I think that’s an untenable claim.
 You have made a very large leap from “experienced by a subject” to denying objective existence.

-I suspect this is an outgrowth of Searle’s, to me, rather desperate attempts to deny that human consciousness could ever be described by, and ultimately implemented, in machine terms.
+I suspect this is an outgrowth of Searle’s, to me, rather desperate attempts to deny that human consciousness could ever be described by, and ultimately implemented, in material or machine terms.